PyO3/maturin-import-hook/docs/reloading.md

 In summary, reload support for extension modules and packages containing extension modules is possible with support from an import hook, but hacks are required and there are some edge cases.

-- project importer
+- Project Importer
   - triggered by reloading the root module (not the extension module) (i.e. `reload(some_package)` not `reload(some_package.extension_module)`)
   - behaviour is close to reloading regular python modules
-    - global data is not cleared
+    - global data is not reset if nothing has changed (this is different to reloading a python module)
+    - global data is reset if the module was recompiled
     - imports of the type `import <extension_module>` use the reloaded functionality
+  - modules other than the extension module are not reloaded by reloading the package
   - `__path__` and `__file__` are set to the temporary location required for reloading
-- file importer
+- File Importer
   - triggered by reloading an extension module originally imported by the file importer
   - behaviour is different from reloading regular python modules.
-    - Extension is loaded fresh so state does not persist
+    - Extension is loaded fresh so state assigned at load-time does not persist
+    - global data is always reset even if nothing has changed
   - imports of the type `import <extension_module>` use the reloaded functionality
   - `__file__` remains pointing at the original extension module location